nikolaia/node-social-feeder/README.md

 /api/twitter /api/github /api/instagram

 TODO:
+* Error handling and checking that env variables are set.
 * Add support for facebook.
 * More github events (only pushevents right now).
 * Better cache system.